below/AutoLayoutScrollviewTest/README.md

 I presume something is wrong with the AutoLayout Constraints of the cell or its imageView, will check that next.

+The hint I get from the console is:

+	the behavior of the UICollectionViewFlowLayout is not defined because: the item height must be less that the height of the UICollectionView minus the section insets top and bottom values.

 The Fine Print
 --------------